GMTO-Integrated-Modeling/grsim-ngao/guide/src/getting_started/dyn_optical_model.md

-The `actorscript` macro inserts each client into its own actor and links them together according to the prescribed data flow: the timer gives the beat to the optical model, at each beat the optical model ray traces through the GMT to the exit pupil and share the source (`GuideStar`) with the [WavefrontStats] client, finally the [WavefrontStats] client computes the wavefront RMS and passes the value to [Print] that displays it.
+The `actorscript` macro inserts each client into its own actor and links them together according to the prescribed data flow: the timer gives the beat to the optical model, at each beat the optical model ray traces through the GMT to the exit pupil, computes the wavefront RMS and passes the value to [Print] that displays it.

 After runnning the script with